jbossdemocentral/3scale-api-workshop/docs/labs/lab02/lab02.md

 ### Skipping The Lab

-We know sometime we don't have enough time to go over step by step on the labs.
-So here is a [short video](wip-link) where you can see how to deploy a Red Hat Fuse application to OpenShift.

 If you are planning to follow to the next lab, there is an already deployed and running Location API Service in this endpoint:

 ```bash